BlakeDarrow/DarrowRecipes/_sources/recipes/PioneerWomanMeatloaf.rst.txt

 Directions
 =========================================================

-1. Sauté the onion in olive oil with time and salt and pepper.
+1. Saute the onion in olive oil with time and salt and pepper.
 2. Soak 5 to 7 pieces of bread in milk.
 3. Add seven eggs to the meat and mix with hands.
 Then add the onion, bread and milk.
 Form into a loaf.
 I don't use a loaf pan so I can cover the sides with bacon.
 5. Cover the loaf with the bacon slices.
 Tuck in the sides of bacon around the low to cover completely.